How is care funded?

 How can I fund care for myself or a loved one, is a question we’re asked regularly.
 Understanding all of your funding options can make a big difference to the care you choose.
-The cost for live-in care is dependent on your situation.
+The cost of care is dependent on your situation.
 You may be eligible for government assistance in meeting some, or all, of your care costs.

-Funding care from your local authority.
+Funding for elderly care from your local authority

 In the first instance, we would recommend contacting your local authority to see if they are able to cover some of the costs involved in your care plan.
 Individuals with income or savings above a certain threshold may not be able to claim relief from local government.

 The Money Advice Service provides more information on how to find out if you are eligible for funding from your local authority – at the very least, you will be entitled to a care needs assessment.